Skip to content

 California Station.

-At California, I noticed a CTA anti-smoking PSA on a screen, which I hadn't noticed before.
-When I later asked CTA Media about it, a spokesperson said, "I believe you're referring to these ads which CTA introduced both on digital rail station signs systemwide and in physical car cards on trains and buses last March."
+At California, I saw a CTA anti-smoking PSA that I hadn’t noticed before, occasionally appearing on a screen located between the staircases to the inbound and outbound platforms.
+When I later asked CTA Media about it, a spokesperson said, “I believe you’re referring to these ads which CTA introduced both on digital rail station signs systemwide and in physical car cards on trains and buses last March.”
+It was good to hear that the agency is also using humor to address this issue.

 Another PSA.